projf/projf-explore/graphics/fpga-graphics/README.md

 Once the tools are installed, it's straightforward to build the designs.

-For example, to build `square`; clone the projf-explore git repo, then:
+For example, to build `square`; clone the projf-explore git repo, check the correct FPGA model is set near the top of `projf-explore/graphics/fpga-graphics/ecp5/Makefile` then:

 ```shell
 cd projf-explore/graphics/fpga-graphics/ecp5